 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Manchester is worth considering.

-As is often the case in a small town, Manchester doesn't have a public transportation system that people use for their commute.
+Manchester is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Manchester in 2022 was $45,121, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $180,484 for a family of four.
 However, Manchester contains both very wealthy and poor people as well.